elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 ## Socialism is when the government does stuff

-Like SSS says, the left says peddles this narrative to make socialism seem easily integratable.
+Like SSS says, the left says peddles this narrative to make socialism seem easily integrable.
 It's not an anti-communist talking about, it is a socialist talking point.

 ### Socialism 101